-Swimming in cold water and stay warm.
+Swimming in cold water and stay warm without a wetsuit.
 Is it possible?
 Can you train / prepare for it?
 Can it be pleasant?
 My tips on how I mastered swimming in cold water (by cold I mean swimming in water bellow 11°C/52°F).

 Some time ago I found out about this guy, he is sort of a super human as he holds several world records for various achievements.
 To mention some:Swimming under solid ice, being buried in ice for more than one hour and so on…